SaschaWillems/ModernVkTriangle/README.md

 ## Goal

-At the end of this tutorial we'll see a textured quad on screen that can be rotated using the mouse.
-We also use multi-sampling so we can demonstrate how to use an intermediate render image.
-All of this will be done in a single source file with a few hundred lines of code, no abstraction, hard to read modern C++ language constructs or object-oriented shenanigans.
+At the end of this tutorial we'll see multiple textured objects on screen that can be rotated using the mouse.
+Source comes in a single file with a few hundred lines of code, no abstractions, hard to read modern C++ language constructs or object-oriented shenanigans.
 I believe that being able to follow source code from top-to-bottom without having to go through multiple layers of abstractions makes it much easier to follow.

 ## Libraries